-Looking for the best hotels in the US and Americas to visit for Christmas 2020?
+Looking for the best hotels in the US or the wider Americas?
 Whether you want to cruise the East Coast or sip mezcal in Mexico, these luxury hotels in the USA, North America and South America are worth stepping ashore for this winter.
-If you're heading to Florida, make sure to read our roundup of Miami's best hotels.
+If you're heading to Florida, make sure to read our roundup of Miami's best hotel spas.

 Four Seasons at The Surf Club